Nerwyn/ha-nunjucks/README.md

 `renderTemplate` will return a string unless the result is `true` or `false` (*not* case sensitive), in which case it will return a boolean.

 When the return type is expected to be a number, end users should cast these values using the nunjucks `int` or `float` filters to prevent undesired behavior caused by JavaScript forcing operations between disparate variable types.
-Numbers are not returned by default to prevent leading and zeroes from being truncated from numerical strings.
+Numbers are not returned by default to prevent leading and trailing zeroes from being truncated from numerical strings.

 `renderTemplate` will return an empty string for strings that may have been cast from nullish non-numerical values, such as `undefined`, `null`, and `None` (case sensitive).